-1) Gradient Descent (GD): GD minimizes the cost function by refining initial estimation of the parameters based on a linear approximation.
+1) Gradient Descent (GD): GD minimizes the cost function by iteratively refining initial estimation of the parameters iteratively based on a linear model.
 In each iteration, the estimation is renewed by a step vector following the gradient of the cost function.